NEVER TOO LATE TO LEARN HOW TO DO YOUR MAKEUP - KEEP IT SIMPLE WITH EYES 101

 Eyeshadow Woes

-Don’t let your head start spinning trying to learn how to apply the latest eyeshadow trend when you should focus on the basics first.
+Your head may be spinning trying to learn how to apply the latest eyeshadow trend.
+But, focus on the basics first.
 Once you get that down, you can confidently move on to more intricate next steps.

-The important consideration here is you don’t need to take it on all at once.
+You don't need to tackle the skills all at once.
 A simple approach is the best place to start.
-Figuring out your eye makeup goals is knowing it is okay to start small and build your skillset one step at a time.
+It is okay to start small and build your skillset one step at a time.

 Makeup Budget

-Depending on your makeup budget, it is better to get one quality eyeshadow or eyeshadow set that is a beautiful color and compliments your skin tone and eye color.
-Think seasonally by adding to your makeup kit as new colors come to the market.
+Depending on your makeup budget, you can start with one quality eyeshadow.
+Or, take a look at eyeshadow duo's, quads, or full palette that are beautiful colors and compliment your skin tone and eye color.
+Tip: Think seasonally by adding to your makeup kit as new colors come to the market.
 If you take care of your makeup products by keeping them clean and stored in a cool, dry place, they will last longer.
 Check out this short YouTube video I did on how to clean your eyeshadow to maintain its quality and longevity.
-I am new to YouTube and sound nervous.

 Many high-end beauty brands periodically offer “gift with purchase,” including deluxe sample size skincare options, mascara, sometimes a lipstick, and an eyeshadow set.
 You can usually choose either warm or cool colors.
 You can check the brand or retail websites to see when those offers come up or get to know your local counter beauty advisor and ask to be included on their call list for a heads up on what gift with purchase is coming next.
 A gift with purchase does require you to spend a set dollar about, usually around $40.
 Still, it is a great way to buy a product you need, like a cleanser or moisturizer and receive a gift where you can try other skincare products and get some new eyeshadow colors before you buy a larger version.
 Gifts with purchase are a brand’s way to customer loyalty, which benefits you too.